nawabahmadreshi/documentation/pages/third-party-integrations/sendgrid.md

 ### Tell us your click tracking domain

-{% image src="/img/pages/third-party-integrations/sendgrid/configure-sendgrid-1.png" center full alt='Click tracking domain' %}

 You can retrieve your click tracking domains from your Sendgrid settings:

+1. Log in to your SendGrid account.
-1. Go to your SendGrid account, and go to Settings > Whitelabels > Email Links.
+1. Go to Settings > Whitelabels > Email Links.
-1. Find your email link whitelabeled domain, click on the gear icon and click "View" (or create a new whitelabel). {% image src='/img/pages/third-party-integrations/sendgrid/sendgrid-view-domain.png' 3-quarters center alt='xcode add domain' %}
+1. Find your email link whitelabeled domain, click on the gear icon and click "View" (or create a new whitelabel). {% image src='/img/pages/third-party-integrations/sendgrid/sendgrid-view-domain.png' full center alt='xcode add domain' %}
-1. Note the "Host" email click tracking domain (e.g. email.mydomain.com) and the SendGrid domain under "Data". {% image src='/img/pages/third-party-integrations/sendgrid/sendgrid-whitelabel.png' 3-quarters center alt='xcode add domain' %}
+1. Note the "Host" email click tracking domain (e.g. email.mydomain.com) and the SendGrid domain under "Data". {% image src='/img/pages/third-party-integrations/sendgrid/sendgrid-whitelabel.png' full center alt='xcode add domain' %}

-Enter both the click tracking domain and the SendGrid domain in item 1 of this step.
-On **Submit** click, an AASA file - required for Universal Links - specific to that domain will be generated.
+1. Enter both the click tracking domain and the SendGrid domain in item 1 of this step: {% image src="/img/pages/third-party-integrations/sendgrid/configure-sendgrid-1.png" center full alt='Click tracking domain' %}

+On **Done** click, an AASA file - required for Universal Links - specific to that domain will be generated.

 ### Configure your app for your click tracking domain

 {% image src="/img/pages/third-party-integrations/sendgrid/configure-sendgrid-2.png" center 2-thirds alt='Developer email' %}

-In this prompt, you can enter the email of someone on your team who is qualified to modify your iOS app.
+In this prompt, enter the email of someone on your team who is qualified to modify your iOS app, and then click **Send**.
 They will complete the [technical setup](#technical-setup) steps below.

 ## Technical setup

 The following app changes ensure that your email integration supports [Universal Links](/getting-started/universal-app-links/).
 You will need access to your app code to make these changes.

+You should have [received an email from Branch](#configure-your-app-for-your-click-tracking-domain) with your Sendgrid click tracking domain.
+If not, likely you or someone on your team still needs to complete the [Deep Linked Email setup flow](https://dashboard.branch.io/email){:target="_blank"}.

 {% protip title="How does it work?"%}
 Apple recognizes the click tracking domain as a Universal Link, and opens the app immediately without the browser opening.
 Once the app has opened, Branch will collect the referring URL that opened the app (at this time, it will be the click tracking url).
 Inside the app, Branch will robotically “click” the link, registering the click with the ESP, and returning the Branch link information to the Branch SDK inside the app.
 This information is then used to deep link the user to the correct in-app content.
 See the [Support](/third-party-integrations/sendgrid/support) tab for more information.